 - Advice on skillful play

-Rifki (no dot on the second i) is a skillful card game for four players.
+Rıfkı (no dots on the ı's) is a skillful card game for four players.
 It uses a Turkish 52-card pack as for bridge or poker, but for this document we will use a standard American deck, ranking as usual from highest to lowest A K Q J 10 9 8 7 6 5 4 3 2 in each of the four suits.
 In the course of a session, each player will get the chance to declare five contracts, so that there are 20 hands played in all.

 As is Turkish custom, the turn sequence goes counter-clockwise, as opposed to the standard clockwise order seen in the West.
 Not only does the deal rotate counter-clockwise, but the play of the tricks also proceeds counter-clockwise.

 The dealer shuffles, the player opposite the dealer cuts, and the dealer deals out all the cards, counter-clockwise to the four players.
 For the first hand anyone may deal and the first declarer is the holder of the Two of diamonds.
 For the next hand, positions rotate counter-clockwise; the player on declarer's right becomes the new declarer, the old declarer becomes the new dealer, and the old dealer becomes the new cutter.
 This continues for 20 hands until each player has had the chance to become declarer five times.

 Over the course of 20 hands, each player must declare a trump contract two times and a negative contract three times.
 Each of the six negative contracts can only be declared twice per game, so if a negative contract has been played twice, the declarer cannot choose that contract.